 Are you interested in how human actions affect relationships and decisions?
 Are you fascinated by how we communicate as a society?
 Are you eager to learn more about how we interact, and what that means for all aspects of our lives and communities?
-Earning your PhD in behavioral science gives you a platform to find the answers.
+Earning your PhD in social science with a specialization in behavioral science gives you a platform to find the answers.

 Looking Forward: An Overview of the PhD in Behavioral Science

 Not long ago, a PhD in behavioral science meant moving into social work, public health, or academics.
 But a major shift has been happening in the world of behavioral science, and now many companies, organizations, and governmental agencies have realized how behavioral science can help them be more effective when dealing with customers, patients, and constituents.

 Many current behavioral science graduate programs focus on a wide variety of career paths, including work in business, anthropology, ethics, and even law enforcement.
 A strong background in health communications, social work, sociology, psychology, anthropology, demography, and geography can serve you well in your pursuit of a PhD in behavioral science.

 Earning your PhD in behavioral science is the first step toward answering the questions that have driven the human experience for thousands of years.
 Choosing the right online PhD program can make the difference in your educational experience and career opportunities, so understanding your options is very important.

 Knowledge is power, and that's where you should begin: by doing your homework.

 How to Apply for PhD Programs in Behavioral Science